PendaRed/jpgkafkaglance/README.md

 KafkaGlance is for simple at a glance monitoring.
 It is not suitable for hundreds of nodes running thousands of topics.
 If you do that you have your own teams to write devops tools.

+## FAQ

+#### Why doesn't my consumer appear?

+Consumers who have not commited will not appear.
+If the commit offset is 0 then that is probably the reason.

+#### It isn't refreshing

+Some companies will have locked down your javascript.
+If you are in IE try hitting F12 and then use it.
+That may fix it.

+So far Chrome and Firefox have not had these issues.

 #Building it yourself
 No need for this, download the tar.gz above, but if you want to, then ...